Haydons Road railway station

 A 1912 Railway Clearing House map of lines around Haydons Road railway station.

 Haydons Road railway station is in the north-east of the London Borough of Merton in South London.
 It is the nearest station to the Plough Lane stadium, the home ground of AFC Wimbledon.

 The station is served by Thameslink trains on the Sutton Loop Line and is in London fare zone 3.

 History

 It was opened, originally as Haydens Lane, by the Tooting, Merton and Wimbledon Railway (itself jointly owned by the London and South Western Railway and the London, Brighton and South Coast Railway) on 1 October 1868.
-The ticket office is on the up side of the station; the original station buildings were redeveloped by British Rail during 1991 and 1992 when land adjacent to the up platform was redeveloped for housing.
+The line through the station was electrifed by the southern railway on march 3rd 1929 as a part of its suburban electrification scheme, using 750V DC top contact third rail.
+The ticket office is on the down side of the station; the original station buildings were redeveloped by British Rail during 1991 and 1992 when land adjacent to the up platform was redeveloped for housing.
 Until the advent of Thameslink it was served by the London Bridge loop trains via Wimbledon.